kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 ### Policies field & context-aware

 Now, we define several policies and their settings.
-This is done in its `spec.policies` map:
+This is done in the `spec.policies` map:

 ```yaml